-For example, consider Fig. 2.3(a).
-'Right-' and 'left-'handed Rs are reflected in the 'vertical' mirror line between them.
-This pair of Rs has the same mirror symmetry as the letter M, or the projection of the cis-difluoroethene molecule.
-Now add another 'horizontal' mirror line as in Fig. 2.3(b).
-A group of four Rs-two right and two left handed-is produced.
-This group has the same symmetry as the single letter H or the projection of the ethene molecule.
+The patterns or groups which arise and which as explained below are of concern in crystallography are shown in Fig. 2.3.
+On the left are the patterns of Rs, in the centre are decorative motifs with the same symmetry, and on the right are projections of molecules.
+Figure 2.3(1) shows the R 'on its own' and, as an example, the asymmetrical projection of the CHFCIBr molecule.
+Figure 3.2(2) shows 'right-' and 'left'-handed Rs reflected in the 'vertical' mirror line between them.
+This pair of Rs has the same mirror symmetry as the projection of the cis-difluoroethene molecule.
+Now add another 'horizontal' mirror line as in Fig. 2.3(3).
+A group of four Rs (two right- and two left-handed) is produced.
+This group has the same symmetry as the projection of the ethene molecule.